Benedict-Ik/SI-Calculator/README.md

 Here we begin styling and theming the Simple Interest app.

-We learn how to apply themes to the full app and specific parts of it.
+We learnt how to apply themes to the full app and specific parts of it.

 We defined a general theme and embeded properties within using the **Theme** widget.